k-m-r/shopping-assistant/Readme.md

 ## Development approach
-As I started this project mostly for learning purpose, I am not planning to use on any AI coding assistants in the IDE The way I am working if coming up with the details of how I would implement it and use help from Google Gemini web interface to get code snippets.
+As I started this project mostly for learning purpose, I am not planning to use on any AI coding assistants in the IDE The way I am working is
+- decide what to implement
+- iterate over the plan with the help of Google Gemini
+- Use Gemini web interface to get code snippets

-For the current use case I am working on , there may not be a need for using an LLM.
-I am planning to start another project to play around with LLM based MCP server
+For the current use case I am working on , LLM is not mandatory I am planning to start another project to play around with LLM more

 ## References